Frequently asked questions

 No. This is a pen name.

 Pen names are used for various reasons.
 Mine is due to very serious privacy issues.
 I ask readers to respect that boundary.
+I have no wish to be contacted in any way via channels in my personal life.
 Not everyone is a media personality.
 Some of us are just writers.
-If you think you know me in real life, no, you don’t.

 When will Collision: A Dark Romantic Suspense be available?